 Recently, a mother celebrated her child’s 60s while others were rejoicing their child’s 90s at school.
 Many questioned about my she needed to put it out there at all.
 I on the other hand wonder why so many of us don’t celebrate our child’s mediocrity enough?
 For every child has struggles they personally go through and achieve.
 I’m not talking about making it out of preschool.
 But that child who is struggling with anxiety issues or is shy.
 The child who got that C after getting tonnes of Ds or Fs.
 Not a celebration with a party or trophy but maybe just a sweet treat and a recognition of their hard work with a hug and a trip to their favorite place.

 That’s how we show our children to process failures.
 That’s how we raise children to KNOW that they are enough within and they don’t need to constantly keep proving to those around them that they are worthy and talented.

 My heart glows with warmth when I see a my son know how to respond to weird questions, bullying or teasing by friends.
 How deal with personal embarrassments and frequent embarrassments.
 It makes me smile inside when I am working and they play/read by my side, without any prompts or nudging.
 I feel pride when parents wonder how polite they are and thoughtful.
 Yes, we are still working on a number of issues but I know we are on the right path a lifetime of success, measured by laughter and strength.

 With all that’s been happening lately, it is so much more important now than ever that we focus on raising a generation that knows how to just be happy and kind to each other.

-For step by step practical tips on raising your child to have balanced outlook on life, grab my book now !!
+For step by step practical tips on raising your child to have balanced outlook on life, grab my book at 30% discount now !!